-It was an interesting Week 1 in the National Football League, as a number of offenses struggled at times, including the Cowboys, Falcons, Jets, Ravens, Saints and Vikings – among others.
+It was an interesting Week 1 in the NFL, as a number of offenses struggled, including the Cowboys, Falcons, Jets, Ravens, Saints and Vikings – among others.
+Time for more NFL spread picks with a need to take that into consideration.

-I too struggled a bit during Week 1, posting a “just miss the playoffs” record of 8-8.
+I also struggled a bit during Week 1, posting a “just miss the playoffs” record of 8-8.

 Time to get back on the horse.
-Here are my picks against the spread for Week 2 (spreads as they appear through CBSSports.com).
+Here are my NFL spread picks for Week 2 (lines via CBSSports.com).

 Arizona Cardinals at Atlanta Falcons (-6.5)